divijghose/firedrake/Firedrake-meeting-2020-05-05.md

 ## RWH: further discussion needed on #1667
 Proposed solution from last meeting introduces new problems without obvious solutions.
 See https://github.com/firedrakeproject/firedrake/pull/1667

+Will modify `make_scalar_element` to use mesh topology's `ufl_cell`.
+Will make sure that all `ufl_cell`s anywhere else which ultimately are created on a mesh topology will use the mesh topology's ufl cell.

 ## Date of next meeting